 Another study also shows that the majority of older adults still wish to remain living at home even in light of increased care needs.
 Being able to stay in your own home as you age can be very beneficial.
 However, it can also have many drawbacks if you’re not able to receive the assistance and care you may need.

-What Does ‘Aging in Place’ Mean?
+Definition of ‘Aging in Place’

-Aging in place refers to the ability to grow older in one’s residence of choice, while maintaining some level of independence.
+Aging in place refers to the ability to grow older in one’s residence of choice while maintaining some level of independence.
 The word “place” describes the home and living environment.
 The word “aging” refers to people in their later years of life.

 Seniors who are aging in place make choices about how they live and will continue to live their lives.
 They may consider plans on how to meet their needs in the future and who will help them.
 It's important to note that aging in place doesn't mean having to do everything by yourself.